TascoGitGud/Global-Superstore-Sales-Performance-Analysis/README.md

 **📈 Key Findings:**

-- Revenue and profit both increased by over 50% compared to the previous year, showing strong overall growth
-- Profit margin has remained stable at around 11.6%, indicating consistent operational efficiency
-- Return rate has been rising year-over-year since 2012, which could gradually impact profitability despite growing order volumes
-- Furniture generates decent revenue but has a significantly lower profit margin compared to the Technology category
+**📈 Key Findings:**

+- Revenue has grown consistently every year, from **2.3M in 2011** to **4.3M in 2014**, nearly doubling over 4 years.
+Profit followed the same trend, while Profit Margin stayed stable at around **11-12%**, meaning growth is coming from higher sales volume rather than improved efficiency.

+- Orders grew steadily from **~6K to ~9K** over the same period, but the Return Rate has also been climbing year over year.
+If left unaddressed, rising returns could start eating into profit growth as the business scales up.

+- Looking at YoY growth by market, **EMEA** stands out with **Sales +59.8%** and **Profit +106.12%**, the strongest growth of all markets.
+On the other end, **US** had the slowest growth at **Sales +46.95%** and **Profit +48.48%**.
+This signals a shift in where the business momentum is coming from.

+- By category, **Furniture** generates solid revenue but has the lowest profit margin and the highest return rate (~6%) among all categories. **Office Supplies** leads in order volume (~19K orders) with the lowest return rate (~5%). **Technology** stands out with the highest profit margin (~13-14%), making it the most efficient category.
+Both will be examined more closely in the Product page.

+---
+d
 #### 2️⃣ Page 2 - Market Analysis

 <p align="center">